TL;DR

 Can formal education systems adopt informal methods to improve student engagement?

-These approaches not only increase engagement but also strengthen knowledge retention—contact Raccoon Gang custom education course specialists for individualized assistance in implementing informal education tools into your company’s learning routines.
+These approaches not only increase engagement but also strengthen knowledge retention.
+Contact Raccoon Gang custom education course specialists for individualized assistance in implementing informal learning tools into your company’s learning routines.